-I’m an agent with D4EO agency and I’m currently building my client list.
+I’m an agent with D4EO agency as of September 2018 and I’m currently building my client list.
 Before coming to D4EO I worked with other agencies including Inklings, Holloway, and Folio.
 I also have experience as a freelance editor on the traditional and indie side of publishing.
 Below is a list of what I’m looking for, but my Goodreads page is also a great way to get a feel for what I like to read.
 Check my Twitter for updates on when I’m open and closed as well as where I am in my query box.
 Check the bottom of this page for conferences and other events I’ll be attending.
 If you have queried other D4EO agents, you may query me as well just not at the same time please.
 Query me here

 Genres I represent in adult and young adult:

 - SFF and all speculative

 - Nonfiction pop culture, social issues, and history

 What I’m not a good match for: cop procedurals and FBI/CIA detectives (when I do read detectives I prefer amateur sleuths), books about politics or terrorists, cozy mysteries unless they are historical, memoir unless its about unique experiences that haven’t been prominently featured recently in the genre (basically stories about divorce, religion, drugs, and relationships aren’t for me), and literary fiction.
 I’m not a big fan of military stories in any genre including military science fiction.
 I often gravitate toward plot driven books over character driven.